awsdocs/aws-codebuild-user-guide/doc_source/auth-and-access-control-iam-access-control-identity-based.md

 ### Secure access to S3 buckets<a name="secure-s3-buckets"></a>

 We strongly recommend that you include the following permissions in your IAM role to verify the S3 bucket associated with your CodeBuild project is owned by you or someone you trust\.
 These permissions are not included in AWS managed policies and roles\.
-You must be add them yourself\.
+You must add them yourself\.
 +  `s3:GetBucketACL`
 +  `s3:GetBucketLocation`